ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Setting ``RUN_ENVIR`` to "community" will use the standard directory structure and variable naming convention and is recommended in most cases for users who are not planning to implement their code into operations at NCO.

 ``MACHINE``: (Default: "BIG_COMPUTER")
    The machine (a.k.a. platform) on which the workflow will run.
-Currently supported platforms include "WCOSS_DELL_P3," "HERA," "ORION," "JET," "ODIN," "CHEYENNE," "STAMPEDE," "GAEA," "SINGULARITY," "NOAACLOUD," "MACOS," and "LINUX."
+Currently supported platforms include "WCOSS_DELL_P3", "HERA", "ORION", "JET", "ODIN", "CHEYENNE", "STAMPEDE", "GAEA", "SINGULARITY", "NOAACLOUD", "MACOS", and "LINUX".
 When running the SRW App in a container, set ``MACHINE`` to "SINGULARITY" regardless of the underlying platform.

 ..
    COMMENT: Are we deleting WCOSS_CRAY and/or GAEA?
-Any others to add besides SINGULARITY/NOAACLOUD?
+They're not listed in valid_param_vals.sh.
+What is the difference between SINGULARITY & NOAACLOUD?
+Can we use just one?
+Any other machines to add?

 ``MACHINE_FILE``: (Default: "")
    Path to a configuration file with machine-specific settings.
-If none is provided, ``setup.sh`` will attempt to set the path to for a supported platform.
+If none is provided, ``setup.sh`` will attempt to set the path to a configuration file for a supported platform.

 ``ACCOUNT``: (Default: "project_name")
    The account under which to submit jobs to the queue on the specified ``MACHINE``.
-To determine an appropriate ACCOUNT field for Level 1 systems, users may run ``groups``, which will return a list of projects the user has permissions for.
+To determine an appropriate ``ACCOUNT`` field for `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems, users may run the ``groups`` command, which will return a list of projects that the user has permissions for.
 Not all of the listed projects/groups have an HPC allocation, but those that do are potentially valid account names.
-The ``account_params`` command will display additional account details.
+On some systems, the ``saccount_params`` command will display additional account details.

 ``WORKFLOW_MANAGER``: (Default: "none")
    The workflow manager to use (e.g. "ROCOTO").
 This is set to "none" by default, but if the machine name is set to a platform that supports Rocoto, this will be overwritten and set to "ROCOTO."
 Valid values: "rocoto" "none"

 ``NCORES_PER_NODE``: (Default: "")
    The number of cores available per node on the compute platform.
-Set for supported platforms in ``setup.sh``, but is now also configurable for all platforms.
+Set for supported platforms in ``setup.sh``, but it is now also configurable for all platforms.

 ``LMOD_PATH``: (Default: "")
-   Path to the LMOD sh file on the user's Linux system.
-Is set automatically for supported machines.
+   Path to the LMOD shell file on the user's Linux system.
+It is set automatically for supported machines.

 ``BUILD_ENV_FN``: (Default: "")
-   Name of alternative build environment file to use if using an unsupported platform.
+   Name of alternative build environment file to use if running on an unsupported platform.
 Is set automatically for supported machines.

 ``WFLOW_ENV_FN``: (Default: "")
-   Name of alternative workflow environment file to use if using an unsupported platform.
+   Name of alternative workflow environment file to use if running on an unsupported platform.
 Is set automatically for supported machines.

 ``SCHED``: (Default: "")
    The job scheduler to use (e.g., Slurm) on the specified ``MACHINE``.
 Set this to an empty string in order for the experiment generation script to set it automatically depending on the machine the workflow is running on.
 Valid values: "slurm" "pbspro" "lsf" "lsfcray" "none"